PashukaUSTd/PlaingPairs/README.md

 # PlaingPairs
-My cool game where you can train your bran.
-Also if you know JavaScript you can customize
+My cool game where you can train your brain.
+Also if you know JavaScript you can customize card by adding in array pictures you want